Paphra/Itory-Py/README.md

 - To ease the process of record keeping in the day-to-day business operations.
 - To provide illustrations and trends for the easy monitoring of the business progress.
-- Promoting transperance for business owners who do not engage in the daily business operations hence enhancing accountability on the side of the business operators.
+- Promoting transparance for business owners who do not engage in the daily business operations hence enhancing accountability on the side of the business operators.
 - Ensuring accurate records and financial statements at the end of financial periods as may be needed by the business management department.
-- Keeping track of the business debtors, creditors and other business expences over time.4
+- Keeping track of the business debtors, creditors and other business expences over time.